What Is SaaS Marketing?

 Why is web traffic such a significant metric in SaaS marketing strategy?

-Tracking website traffic is a clear indication of the amount of consumers connecting with your brand at the ‘Discovery’ stage of the buying cycle, as well as if the content you’re pumping out is of interest.
+Tracking website traffic is a clear indication of the number of consumers connecting with your brand at the ‘Discovery’ stage of the buying cycle, as well as if the content you’re pumping out is of interest.

 Every month, more potential customers can discover your brand thanks to new, unique website users.